katzwebservices/Contact-Form-7-Newsletter/trunk/readme.txt

 * Liftoff!

 == Upgrade Notice ==
+= 2.0.6.3 (October 24, 2014) =
+* Fixed: Possible conflicts with older versions of CF7

 = 2.0.6.2 (October 24, 2014) =
 * Fixed: Contacts not being added to list